Azerbaijani boxer reaches semifinal at 2nd European Games

 Trend:

-Azerbaijani boxer Lorenzo Sotomayor gained a victory over Kosovan Patriot Behrami in 1/4 finals within the second European Games in Minsk, Belarus and reached semifinal, Trend reports on June 26.
+Azerbaijani boxer Alfonso Domingues gained a victory over Belgian Ziyad El Mohorla in 1/4 finals within the second European Games in Minsk, Belarus and reached semifinal, Trend reports.

 The second European Games are being held in Minsk, in which 82 athletes are representing Azerbaijan.